 Theorem 1.
-If the agenda X is non-simple, then no uniform quota rule whose threshold is not the unanimity threshold n is dynamically rational with respect to any regular rationality-preserving revision operator.
+If the agenda X is non-simple, then no uniform quota rule whose threshold is below the unanimity threshold n is dynamically rational with respect to any regular rationality-preserving revision operator.

 In short, replacing majority rule with some other uniform quota rule with threshold less than n wouldn't solve our problem of dynamic irrationality, and neither would replacing our distance-based revision operator with some other regular rationality-preserving revision operator.
-In fact, the problem generalizes further, as shown in the next section.
+(As illustrated later, both the uniformity constraint on the quota rule and the non-unanimitarian constraint are needed for the present result.10) In fact, the problem identified by our example and Theorem 1 generalizes further, as shown in the next section.